Simon Kenton

-Simon Kenton (aka "Simon Butler") (April 3, 1755 – April 29, 1836) was an American frontiersman and soldier in West Virginia, Kentucky, and Ohio.
-He was a friend of Daniel Boone, Simon Girty, Spencer Records, Thomas S. Hinde, Thomas Hinde, and Isaac Shelby.
-He served the United States in the Revolution, the Northwest Indian War, and the War of 1812.
-Surviving multiple gauntlets and ritual torture, in 1778, he was adopted into the Shawnee people.
-He married twice and had a total of 10 children.
+Simon Kenton (aka "Simon Butler") (April 3, 1755 – April 29, 1836) was a renowned American frontiersman, soldier, and pioneer who played a significant role in the settlement of Virginia, Kentucky, and Ohio.
+He was a contemporary and friend of notable figures such as Daniel Boone, Isaac Shelby, and Thomas Hinde.
+Kenton served the United States in the American Revolutionary War, the Northwest Indian War, and the War of 1812.

+He was captured by the Shawnee people in 1778, when they were allied with the British.
+He survived multiple gauntlets and ritual torture applied to war captives, and was said to be rescued by Simon Girty.
+He was later adopted by a Shawnee widow to replace her son and became a member of the tribe.
+His first son was born before any marriage; Kenton later married twice, and had a total of ten more children.

 Family and early life

-Simon Kenton was born at the headwaters of Mill Run in the Bull Run Mountains on April 3, 1755, in Prince William County, Virginia, to Mark Kenton, Sr. (an immigrant from Ireland) and Mary Miller Kenton (whose family was Scots Welsh in ancestry).
-In 1771, at the age of 16, thinking he had killed William Leachman in a jealous rage (the fight began over the love of a girl named Ellen Cummins), Kenton fled into the wilderness of what is now West Virginia, Kentucky, and Ohio, where for years he went by the name "Simon Butler".
+Simon Kenton was born at the headwaters of Mill Run in the Bull Run Mountains on April 3, 1755, in Prince William County, Virginia, to Mark Kenton Sr., an immigrant from County Down, Ireland, and Mary (Miller) Kenton, who was of Scottish and Welsh ancestry.

+In 1771, at the age of 16, thinking he had killed William Leachman in a jealous rage (the fight began over the love of a girl named Ellen Cummins), Kenton fled into the wilderness of what are now West Virginia, Kentucky, and Ohio.
+For years on the frontier, he went by the name "Simon Butler".
 After learning that his victim had lived, Kenton took back his original surname.

 Noted activities

-In 1774, in a conflict later labeled Dunmore's War, Kenton served as a scout for the European settlers against the Shawnee Indians in what is now West Virginia and Kentucky.
+In 1774, in a conflict later labeled Lord Dunmore's War, Kenton served as a scout for the European settlers against the Shawnee Indians in what is now West Virginia and Kentucky.
 In 1777, he saved the life of his friend and fellow frontiersman, Daniel Boone, at Boonesborough, Kentucky.